-CEO/Producer translation: this is a fast way to reclaim CPU budget and reduce optimization review tax without a risky rendering rewrite.
+CEO/Producer translation: this is a fast way to reclaim CPU budget and reduce the "we need a rendering rewrite" panic.
+But only if you benchmark it like an adult and ship the win after the baseline proves it.

 In this module: